DevHyperCoder/alpc/README.md

 ## Features
 - Convert A..Z to ALPHA..ZULU
 - Convert 0..9 to ZERO..NINER
-- Convert only Uppercase letters to phonetics.
+- Convert only Uppercase letters to phonetics. (`-l` to convert lowercase as well)

 ## TODO
-- Only convert uppercase letters to phonetic reper.
-(Command line flag to override) -> Partial
 - Cleaner output.
 (Command line flag to add verbosity)
 - Man page and/or `--help` argument.